wokwi/wokwi-docs/docs/guides/esp32-wifi.md

 In most cases, you'll only want to focus on a specific protocol.
 You can achieve this by pressing Ctrl+/ in wireshark, and typing a protocol name (http, tcp, ip, dns, dhcp, etc.).
 The will filter the list and display only the relevant packets.

 :::caution
 The Time field in the packet capture uses the simulation clock time.
-It may be advance slower than wall clock time if the simulation is running slower than full speed (100%).
+It may advance slower than wall clock time if the simulation is running slower than full speed (100%).
 :::

 ### Limitations